guenchi/Darkart/manual/python.md

 etc.

-Note that python belongs to a framework on mac, so with `-framework` when run cc command, in other cases, just: `cc -fPIC -shared Python -o ../py.so py.c`
+Note that python belongs to a framework on mac, so with `-framework` when run cc command, in other cases, just: `cc -fPIC -shared -o ../py.so py.c`

 # Py-FFI